yanosea/jrp/README.md

   jrp [command]

 Available Subcommands:
-  download, dl, d   📦 Download Japanese Wordnet sqlite3 database file from the official site. generate, gen, g  ✨ Generate Japanese random phrase(s).
-You can abbreviate "generate" sub command. ("jrp" and "jrp generate" are the same.) help              🤝 Help of jrp. completion        🔧 Generate the autocompletion script for the specified shell. version           🔖 Show the version of jrp.
+  download, dl,   d  📦 Download WordNet Japan sqlite3 database file from the official site. generate, gen,  g  ✨ Generate Japanese random phrase(s).
+You can abbreviate "generate" sub command. ("jrp" and "jrp generate" are the same.) history,  hist, h  📜 Manage the history of the "generate" command. favorite, fav,  f  ⭐ Manage the favorited phrase(s) of the history of "generate" command. help               🤝 Help of jrp. completion         🔧 Generate the autocompletion script for the specified shell. version            🔖 Show the version of jrp.

 Flags:
   -n, --number   🔢 number of phrases to generate (default 1, e.g: 10).
   -p  --prefix   💬 prefix of phrase(s) to generate.
   -s  --suffix   💬 suffix of phrase(s) to generate.
+  -d  --dry-run  🧪 generate phrase(s) without saving to the history.
+  -P, --plain    📝 plain text output instead of table output.
   -h, --help     🤝 help for jrp
   -v, --version  🔖 version for jrp